yonatankarp/rabbit-hole/README.md

     }
 }
 ```
-5. Now you can create the queues by adding the configurations to you config file.
+5. Create your Rabbit queues by adding the configurations to you config file:

 ```java
     @Autowired